Friendly, attentive, amusing, the dapper Boston Terrier is an excellent all-around family dog.

 Bostons usually live between 12 and 16 years.

 Boston Terriers make a good family pet.
 As with any animal, young children need to be taught responsibility and should not be allowed to tease or harass.
+Pets should have a safe space to retreat when needed.

-Unlike many other Terriers, the Boston is not quarrelsome, bold or domineering.
+Unlike many other Terriers, the Boston is not quarrelsome, bold, or domineering.

 The intelligence of a Boston makes them ideal in obedience or agility competition but they may exhibit a stubborn streak so be patient.
 While they make great competitors an owner should be aware that since Bostons have respiratory problems caused by their shortened muzzles, trainers should avoid methods that rely on collar tugs to force the dog into position and instead use praise, toys and treats to guide the dog into position.